 Misleading information on the internet explaining Kefir-Whey as being Kefiran

-*Recently, I came across misleading information in regards to the separation of kefir-whey through fermentation of milk with kefir grains to produce traditional kefir.
-Some folks selling kefir grains are suggesting that the clearish liquid [whey] is solely kefiran released from kefir grains into the milk.
-This information is completely misleading.
-The pale yellow or straw coloured liquid is simply whey, or kefir-whey in the case with kefir.
-However, kefir-whey does contain some kefiran, for kefiran is water soluble, but it is not pure kefiran by no means, as is suggested.
-The process of fermentation creates an acidic condition, which separates [precipitates] milk protein [casein or curd] from solution as a thick, white mass, among a clear, liquid solution [kefir-whey].
-By the whey, Kefir-whey is NOT kefiran.
+*Recently, I came across misleading information in regards to the separation of milk into kefir-whey and curds through fermentation of milk with kefir grains to produce traditional kefir.
+Some folks selling kefir grains are suggesting that the clear liquid [whey] is solely kefiran released from kefir grains into the milk.
+This is completely incorrect.
+The pale yellow or clear coloured liquid is simply whey, or kefir-whey in the case of kefir.
+Although kefir-whey does contain some kefiran, for kefiran is water soluble, however, by no means is it pure kefiran.
+The process of fermentation creates acidity, which causes the milk protein to separate [precipitate] from solution as a thick, white mass [casein or curd], among a clear, liquid solution [kefir-whey].
+So no whey is kefir-whey solely kefiran.

-To prove the above, try this experiment, which many folks are probably already aware of.
+To prove this, try this easy experiment, which many folks are probably already aware of.
 Add about 1 Tbs of an acidic liquid such as vinegar or lemon juice to 1-cup of warm fresh milk and note the spontaneous separation of curds and whey after a gentle stir.
 No kefir grains here to produce kefiran-- yet, we have a clear solution separate from a mass of thick, white curds.
-In fact, we've just made the first process in cheese making!
-We best move on quick from here though, otherwise Little Miss Muffet who sat on a Tuffet, shall eat those curds and whey before we can say EURIKA!
-A little black spider wants to sit down beside her!
-Yes, what we have here is what the Little Miss Muffet ferry tale is about, curds and whey, but without the use of fear or confusion to get a youngster to quickly eat the nutritious healthy product.
+In fact, we've just made fresh cheese!
+We best move on quick from here though, otherwise Little Miss Muffet who sat on a Tuffet, shall eat her curds and whey and before we can say EUREKA!
+A little black spider might sit down beside her!
+Yes, what we have here is what the Little Miss Muffet ferry tale is about, curds and whey.

 Once kefir has fermented to your liking, it's time to separate the kefir grains from the liquid-kefir.
 This is best achieved by first placing a strainer over the open mouth of a wide container, and then pour the whole contents into the strainer.
-To help satisfy those who wish to use plastic or natural-fibre utensils, two types of strainers are demonstrated in the photo, a plastic strainer [far left] and a hand-woven cane cheese-basket [far right].
+To help satisfy those who wish to use plastic or utensils mad from natural fibre, two types of strainers are shown in the photo, a plastic strainer [far left] and a hand-woven cane cheese-basket [far right].
 Please see below for details regarding the types of strainers suitable for straining kefir.

 As one can see from the photo, kefir is a culture-milk beverage.
-Kefir has a creamy consistency, a slight to moderate sour refreshing taste with a very subtle carbonated zesty tang.
+Kefir has a creamy consistency, a slight to moderate sour refreshing taste with a very subtle carbonated tang.
 Kefir is easy to prepare and it may be cultured to your liking.
-Fermenting for a shorter period or suing more kefir grains produces a less sour kefir.
-Longer fermentation produces more sourness, including the use of larger amounts of kefir grains.
-Experimentation is encouraged, and lends itself well to making kefir!
+Fermenting for a shorter period produces a less sour kefir.
+Longer fermentation produces more sourness, including using larger amounts of kefir grains.
+Experimentation is encouraged, and lends itself well to kefir making!

-For those who prefer not to use plastic strainers for straining kefir, a bamboo or cane or a stainless steel strainer are options.
-Such utensils are available from Asian stores in Chinatowns etc. and the strainers may come rendered in various shapes and sizes.
+For those who prefer not to use plastic strainers for straining kefir, bamboo or cane or stainless steel strainers are quite acceptable to use.
+Such utensils are available from Asian stores in Chinatown etc. and the strainers may come rendered in various shapes and sizes.

-The woven basket [front bottom right] is one that my late grandmother made by hand many years ago.
-This hand woven cane basket was traditionally used to prepare fresh cheese and ricotta by my late grandmother and my mother in a small Italian village, where the family lived a life of self-sufficiency.
+The woven basket [front bottom right] is one that my late grandmother made by hand many years ago back in her native county, Italy.
+This handwoven cane basket was traditionally used to prepare fresh cheese and ricotta by my late grandmother and my mother in a small Italian village, where the family lived a life of self-sufficiency.
 The basket makes an excellent natural strainer.
-The photo also demonstrates some types of plastic and plastic-enamelled metal strainers available from cook ware suppliers, K-mart or wal-mart etc. Note the blue pasta colander [middle top of picture], which is also suitable for straining kefir.
-However, this type of colander is best used with larger kefir grains, for small grains will pass through the slots, and in not time you will have not kefir grains left.
+The photo also demonstrates some types of plastic and plastic-enamelled metal strainers available from cookware suppliers, K-mart or Wal-mart etc. Note the blue pasta colander [middle top of picture], which is also suitable for straining kefir.
+However, this type of colander is best used with larger kefir grains, for small grains will pass through the slots, and in no time you'll lose all your kefir grains.